Hanoch Kalai: Membership of Irgun

 On the final night of Passover in 1933, Betar members were attacked while parading in Tel Aviv.
 In retaliation, Kalai resigned from Haganah and joined the Irgun.
 Soon afterward, he was appointed Irgun commander for Kfar Saba and Herzliya.
 During the 1936–1939 Arab revolt in Palestine, Kalai demanded an end to the policy of restraint and the beginning of reprisals against the Arabs.
+On 26 August 1939, Kalai ordered the killings of British colonial police officers Ralph Cairns and Ronald Barker via a remotely-detonated Irgun landmine containing fifteen kilograms of blasting gelatin and five kilograms of metal pieces in Rehavia, Jerusalem.
+The killings were carried out by Haim Corfu.

 Following Avraham Tehomi's split with Irgun and return to Hagana in 1937, Kalai was appointed commander of the newly formed Haifa district Irgun under Moshe Rosenberg.
 He was later appointed deputy commander of the Jerusalem district under David Raziel.
 During this period, Kalai also served as a broadcaster on the Irgun's underground radio station, Kol Tsion HaLokhemet.

 Kalai's three brothers were also members of Irgun and Betar.
 Mordechai Strelitz was an Irgun commander in Israel and abroad, and served as liaison between Irgun and Betar.
 Menachem Strelitz was a member of the Irgun in Kfar Saba, where he conducted experiments with weapons and explosives.
 He was killed at age 22 on July 17, 1936, when a grenade exploded in his hands in the family home.
 Mykhael Strelitz was arrested by the British and tortured.
 He never recovered from the experience.

 Leadership of Irgun

 Following Raziel's arrest on May 19, 1939, Kalai was appointed as Commander in Chief of the Irgun.
 At the first meeting he chaired, Kalai decided to act on two fronts: to continue retaliatory actions against the Arabs, and the commencement of operations against the British government following Parliament's approval of the White Paper of 1939.
 In following this policy, Irgun committed acts of sabotage against the infrastructure, including the post office and the government radio station in Jerusalem.
-Under Kalai's leadership, the group also assassinated the Palestine Police CID chief Ralph Cairns, to end his harassment of Irgun and in revenge for his alleged torture of Irgun prisoners.
+Under Kalai's leadership, the group also assassinated the Palestine Police CID chief Ralph Cairns, to end his harassment of Irgun and in revenge for his torture of Irgun prisoners.